sagor110090/crud-generator/doc/installation.md

 ```
 composer require sagor110090/crud-generator --dev
 ```
-Once the package is installed, you should register the `Appzcoder\CrudGenerator\CrudGeneratorServiceProvider` service provider.
+Once the package is installed, you should register the `Sagor1100090\CrudGenerator\CrudGeneratorServiceProvider` service provider.
 Normally, Laravel 5.5+ will register the service provider automatically.

 After that, publish its assets using the `vendor:publish` Artisan command:
 ```